LilithHafner/FBDCompare.jl/README.md

 - Type `save_figures()` and press enter to reproduce a small version of the main figures and save them.
 This should take a few minutes.

-- You should see a message similar to "Saved figures to /Users/x/.julia/packages/FBDCompare/XgjIN/figures".
+- When computation finishes, you should see a message similar to "Saved figures to /Users/x/.julia/packages/FBDCompare/XgjIN/figures".
 Go there and find the figures!
 You can also call `FBDCompare.make_figure_1()` directly to make and display just figure 1 (same for make_figure_2..6()).
 The figure at the beginning of the paper is figure 0.
 Make it with `FBDCompare.make_figure_0()`.

 - To get the full versions of the figures, run `save_figures(2)`.
 This will take many hours on most computers.